tlembke/roamnote/README.md

 To send notes, URLs, pdfs and images from MacOSX and iOS to Roam Research using Siri, the Share Sheet, or the Services/Context menu, follow these steps:

+1. Create a back up of your graph before testing.
+Use at your own risk.
+2. Download the Apple Shortcut 'Roam Note' from [iCloud](https://www.icloud.com/shortcuts/0b7be4c5b5104d6180769d377a3d3488)
+3. Upon initial execution of the shortcut, you will be prompted to input your Roam Graph API Token and the name of your roam graph.
+These are available from Roam > Settings > Graph
+4. You can use the default tags of 'roamnote' and 'new'. 'new' will be removed when the newly created block is processed (cf below).
+If you don't want to post process your notes, leave blank.
+6. That's it!
+7. On MacOSX Shortcuts App > Settings > Sidebar, select Share Sheet, Apple Watch, Quick Actions and Menu Bar (if not already selected)
+8. You can test the shortcut by saying, "Hey Siri, Roam Note".
+9. On MacOSX, you can run 'Roam Note' from Siri, or from the MenuBar, or from the Share Sheet or Services menu.
+10. In iOS, in the Shortcuts menu, add 'Roam Note' to the home screen and you have a new app.
+You can also use Roam Note from the Sharing Sheet.
+Try sharing a web page or image or selected text.

+If you would like to post-process newly created roamnote blocks, you need to add the javascript in the file roamnotes.js to your roam graph.
+This is optional.
+Post-processing will check blocks added from Roam Note to see if they contain a url that points to a pdf or image.
+If they do, the image or pdf will be imported into your graph.
+Try added a block 'https://upload.wikimedia.org/wikipedia/commons/6/61/Astrolabe-black.png #roamnote #new' to see it in action.
+The default setting is to check for new blocks every 2 minutes.
+You can change this by changing the constant 'timeInterval' Note that due to CORS restrictions on some servers, PDFs will not always upload successfully.
+On IOS, you can share an image or the url link to a pdf file using the Share Sheet.
+In Safari, images must be opened in a separate tab before sharing that tab, or you can copy the image URL and paste it into 'Roam Note'. (sharing an image in iOS sends a URL, sharing an image on Mac sends the blob)

+To add the javascript that enables post processing :

 1. Create a new block in your Roam graph with the text `{{[[roam/js]]}}`.
 2. Make a child block under the `{{[[roam/js]]}}` block, and set it as a JavaScript code block.
 Copy and paste the code from `roamnote.js` into this block.

-3. Generate your own unique `databaseToken`.
-This token can only contain numbers or letters, for example, "6DftgR64aY".

-4. Search for the designated area in the JavaScript code to place your `databaseToken`, (Line 5) and insert it there.

-5. Optional: Modify `noteTag` and `timeInterval` in the code.
-If you're using the default database server at lemlink.com.au, keep `timeInterval` greater than 5 minutes after testing.

-6. Import the Apple Shortcut 'Roam Note' from [this link](https://www.icloud.com/shortcuts/e2cacf8bca6b401fbb9b8f349792da26).

-7. Upon initial execution of the shortcut, you will be prompted to input the `databaseToken` you generated in step 3.

-8. Test the shortcut by saying, "Hey Siri, Roam Note".

-9. For MacOSX users, share a page from Chrome, Arc, or Safari using the following path: Share Menu -> Shortcuts -> Roam Note.

-10. Try selecting text, then right-click or control-click on it.
-Choose either Services -> Roam, or Share -> Shortcuts -> Roam Note.

-11. For MacOSX users, add Shortcuts to the MenuBar and select 'Roam Note' from the options.

-12. On iOS, you can use the 'Roam Note' option on the share menu to share a webpage, image, or text.

-13. In the iOS Shortcuts App, add 'Roam Note' to the Home Screen and execute the app.

-14. The latest `roamnote.js` code will attempt to import an image or PDF file's URL into Roam.
-Note that due to CORS restrictions, PDFs may not work.
-Images must be opened in a separate tab before sharing, or you can copy the image URL and paste it into 'Roam Note'.
+3. Make sure 'tag1' and 'tag2' match the values you added to the shortcut
+4. **Warning** Just in case, make sure you have a backup of your graph before clicking the button 'Yes, I know what I'm doing'.
+Use at your own risk.

    Please be aware of the following: